 One more thing: When I talk about central, close to the center and more in that context, know that in Venice the attractions are spread all over.
 If you’re close to something, you’re far away from something else.
 Central means Saint Mark’s Square, nothing else.

-If you who read this don’t agree or have something to say on the subject, please leave a comment and I’ll add the info.
 I don’t pretend to be able to cover all of Venice.
 There are more than 50.00 tourist beds in Venice.
 But I can guarantee that none of the structures I mention here will leave you with a bad taste.
 They’re all good.
 The list will be updated regularly.

 B&B:s and Guesthouses